Don’t Miss These Florence Hidden Gems

 Interior of the Basilica San Lorenzo

-Don’t miss the interior of San Lorenzo while you explore hidden Florence.
+Don’t miss the interior of San Lorenzo while you explore Florence.
 Photo: Plan, Ready, Go

 The Medici reliquaries